AMSII/blue/blue/w16d2/objects.md

 Andrew...
 - is 27 years old
-- from New Jersey
+- is from New Jersey
 - enjoys coffee on the reg
-- likes sports
+- likes all sports

 These properties *ONLY* belong to Andrew.